 - a.
-Financial integrity The Company has stringent financial accounting procedures that are overseen by management, the any audit committee and the external auditor.
+Financial integrity the Company has stringent financial accounting procedures that are overseen by management, the Audit & Risk Committee and the external auditor.
 The use of Company funds or assets for any unethical purpose is prohibited. - b.
-Giving gifts The Company does not allow the making of payments or payments in kind (gifts, favours etc) to induce individuals to award business opportunities to the Company or to make a decision in the Company's favour.
+Giving gifts the Company does not allow the making of payments or payments in kind (gifts, favours etc.) to induce individuals to award business opportunities to the Company or to make a decision in the Company's favour.
 This activity is prohibited by the Criminal Code Act 1995. - The Company recognises that it is accepted business practice that entertainment and small gifts may be extended to third parties with whom the Company has a relationship.
 However, any such gifts must be made for a proper purpose. - c.
-Accepting gifts Executives and senior managers should not accept personal gifts or extraordinary hospitality, accommodation or travel which may influence, or appear to influence, a business decision. - d.
-Business agreements and contracts The Company expects to compete fairly and ethically for all business opportunities.
-Executives and senior managers involved in the negotiation of agreements and contracts must ensure that they act in accordance with the law. - All appropriate approvals must be obtained before contracts are executed.
+Accepting gifts Directors and executives should not accept personal gifts or extraordinary hospitality, accommodation or travel which may influence, or appear to influence, a business decision. - d.
+Business agreements and contracts the Company expects to compete fairly and ethically for all business opportunities.
+Directors and executives involved in the negotiation of agreements and contracts must ensure that they act in accordance with the law. - All appropriate approvals must be obtained before contracts are executed.
 The Company is committed to meeting its contractual obligations. - e.
-Confidentiality Executives and senior managers may not at any time, directly or indirectly, profit from confidential information obtained during the course of duties they perform on behalf of the Company. - Each Executive and senior manager must safeguard confidential information of the Company by not transferring, publishing, using or disclosing it other than when necessary in the ordinary course of business, or as specifically directed or authorised.
+Confidentiality Directors and executives may not at any time, directly or indirectly, profit from confidential information obtained during the course of duties they perform on behalf of the Company. - Each Director and executive must safeguard confidential information of the Company by not transferring, publishing, using or disclosing it other than when necessary in the ordinary course of business, or as specifically directed or authorised.
 All confidential or proprietary information that has been entrusted to the Company by a third party must be treated as if it was the Company's confidential information. - f.
-Public statements Public statements have the potential to breach the Company's obligations in respect to confidential information, share trading and continuous disclosure.
-Executives and employees should not make public statements unless authorised by the Chair or the Company Secretary. - g.
-Smoking and the use of drugs and alcohol A safe and healthy work environment is the responsibility of every employee.
+Public statements public statements have the potential to breach the Company's obligations in respect to confidential information, share trading and continuous disclosure.
+Directors and executives should not make public statements unless authorised by the Chairman or the Company Secretary. - g.
+Smoking and the use of drugs and alcohol a safe and healthy work environment is the responsibility of every employee.
 This obligation includes responsible behaviour with respect to the use of alcohol, drugs and tobacco when conducting Company business and at Company sponsored activities. - Smoking and the use of recreational or non-prescription drugs is not permitted on Company premises. - h.
-Gathering information on the Company's competitors Information should not be gained through unlawful or deceitful means. - i.
-Conflict of interest All Executives and senior managers have an obligation to seek to avoid financial, business or other relationships which might be opposed to the interests of the Company or which may conflict with the performance of their duties. - Where an employee or Executive has any doubt about conflicts of interest, the senior manager or Executive should contact the Company Secretary. - j.
-Use of Company resources Employees must use all Company assets for proper purposes during their employment with the Company.
-No property of the Company may be sold, loaned, given away or otherwise disposed of without proper authorisation.

-k.
-E-mail and internet - The Company's email and internet systems have been developed to assist communication with customers, suppliers and between staff.
-These facilities may not be used for personal gain or in a manner which may breach the law or is inappropriate for an officer or employee of the Company.
+Gathering information on the Company's competitors information should not be gained through unlawful or deceitful means. - i.
+Conflict of interest all Directors and executives have an obligation to seek to avoid financial, business or other relationships which might be opposed to the interests of the Company or which may conflict with the performance of their duties. - Where a Director or executive has any doubt about conflicts of interest, the Director or executive should contact the Company Secretary. - j.
+Use of Company resources Directors and executives must use all Company assets for proper purposes during their employment with the Company.
+No property of the Company may be sold, loaned, given away or otherwise disposed of without proper authorisation. - k.
+E-mail and internet the Company's email and internet systems have been developed to assist with communication.
+These facilities may not be used for personal gain or in a manner which may breach the law or is inappropriate for a Director or executive of the Company.

-4.6 Respect for others
+4.7 Respect for others